 The Difficulty of Workers' Compensation

-Workers’ compensation medical billing is an unwieldy mess that discourages providers, deprives injured workers, frustrates legislators’ best intentions, and presents an irresistible moral hazard to many participants in the system (yes, we used the word “moral”).
+Workers’ compensation medical billing is an unwieldy compromise of a system that discourages providers, deprives injured workers, frustrates legislators’ best intentions, and presents an irresistible moral hazard to many participants in the system (yes, we used the word “moral”).

 Medical providers need to navigate an endlessly complex regulatory system if they want to get paid for treating patients hurt on the job.
 The workers’ comp system is vastly more complicated and more rule-bound than regular health insurance, and the administrative burden can be crushing for both doctors and insurers.